angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 and ruins it just before you would try to go off.
 Now your ability to shift gears may be limited, making it harder to recover.

-### Ashiok, Dream Render/Leonin Arbiter/Aven Mindcensor
+### Opposition Agent/Ashiok, Dream Render/similar others

-These are 3 fringe-playable cards that all have the effect of preventing you from searching your library.
+These are relatively rare cards that all have the effect of preventing you from searching your library.
 This obviously turns off Doomsday, but you can potentially win with a non-Doomsday storm kill.
 Ashiok will remove your graveyard as well, but the other 2 let you search it with Doomsday, meaning you